wp-plugins/lightbox-plus/readme.txt

 Lightbox Plus Colorbox implements Colorbox as a lightbox image overlay tool for WordPress.  <a href="http://www.jacklmoore.com/colorbox">Colorbox</a> was created by Jack Moore and is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>.
 Lightbox Plus Colorbox for WordPress implements Colorbox as a lightbox image overlay tool for WordPress.
 Colorbox was created by Jack Moore and is licensed under the MIT License.
 Lightbox Plus Colorbox permits users to view larger versions of images without having to leave the current page.
 Lightbox is able to add a lightbox to WordPress gallery images, display simple slide shows, video, forms and external content in overlays.
 The use of the dark or light background, which dims the page over which the image has been overlaid, also serves to highlight the image or video being viewed.
 Lightbox Plus Colorbox captures the image title for display in the overlay.

 Lightbox Plus Colorbox uses WordPress' built in jQuery library.
-Lightbox Plus Colorbox also uses the <a href="http://simplehtmldom.sourceforge.net/" title="PHP Simple HTML DOM Parser">PHP Simple HTML DOM Parser</a> helper class to navigate page content for inserting the Lightbox attibutes into elements.
+Lightbox Plus Colorbox also uses the <a href="http://simplehtmldom.sourceforge.net/" title="PHP Simple HTML DOM Parser">PHP Simple HTML DOM Parser</a> helper class to navigate page content for inserting the Lightbox attributes into elements.

 NOTE: Lightbox Plus Colorbox is undergoing a complete rewrite to improve performance and bring it in line with the latest WordPress coding standard.
 This will be release as with a new version matching the latest version of WordPress when released.